 \section{Small values}

-In this section, for small values of $k$, the new exact values or bounds of $f(n)$ marked with an asterisk (*) in the following tables are obtained.
-Given the equivalence between $f(n)$ and $R(C_4, W_n)$, some of the references in the previous tables correspond to bounds or exact values of $R(C_4, W_n)$.
+In this section, we present the new exact values or bounds of $f(n)$ for small values of $n$, marked with an asterisk (*) in the following tables.
+Given the equivalence between $f(n)$ and $R(C_4, W_n)$, some references in the previous tables pertain to bounds or exact values of $R(C_4, W_n)$.